"How can I view and interpret analytics and insights?"

 - Query: A query occurs when one types something into your search bar, then hits enter.
 A query will either return results, or not return results.
 It will generate a click, or it will not generate a click.

-- Click: When a person makes a successful query, receives results, and clicks upon one, they register a click.
+- Click: When a person makes a successful query, receives results, and clicks a result, they register a click.

 - Autocomplete: An autocomplete fills in the blanks as a searcher is looking for the right words.
 When a searcher finds their result before their search concludes, the partial search term is captured.